xentlabs/xent/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Leaving in here as an example to update later
 ## Cite

 The code in this repository is developed from the paper below.
 Please cite it if you find the repository helpful.